Parametric Shape Optimization using the Support Function: Applications

-We implement an algorithm minimizing $J_\gamma$ in dimension two.
-As before, we represent the shape $\omega$ using its support function and we decompose the support function in its Fourier series.
-In this case we use $201$ coefficients in the Fourier expansion.
-The convexity condition and the diameter constraint inequalities are imposed using $1000$ equidistant points in $[0,2\pi]$.
-Since the area and the perimeter both have explicit expressions in terms of the Fourier coefficients, we may compute explicitly the gradient and the Hessian and use a second order optimization algorithm.
-You can see results for various values of $\gamma$ in Figure \ref{fig:diam2D}.
-Note that the algorithm is capable of finding optimizers which are polygons, as expected for $\gamma >0.5$.
-Singularities are well captured when considering a large enough number of Fourier coefficients and a dense enough family of points where we impose the convexity and diameter constraints.
+Problem \ref{prob:area-minw} was first considered in \cite{oudetCW}.
+The area of a three-dimensional convex body is minimized under a minimal width constraint.
+The minimal width constraint is characterized by the inequality $p(\theta)+p(-\theta) \geq 1$, for every $\theta \in \Bbb{S}^2$.

-In the following, we show how an example of optimizations under diameter inequalities in dimension three.
-As underlined in Section \ref{sec:dim3}, we impose the diameter bounds on a finite family of points uniformly distributed on the sphere.
+As underlined in Section \ref{sec:dim3}, diameter bounds can be imposed in an approximate way using a finite number of points uniformly distributed on the sphere.
 This is done in the same way as the discrete convexity condition.
-Therefore, these bounds on the diameter correspond to a set of linear inequality constraints.
-In \cite{oudetCW} the author applies the results of the paper to the minimization of the surface area of a three dimensional convex body under lower bounds on the diameter.
-The problem can be formulated in the following way:
+These bounds on the diameter correspond to a set of linear inequality constraints.

-where $p_B$ denotes the support function of the convex body $B$.
-This type of problem can be handled by our algorithm.
 In Figure \ref{fig:diam3D} we present the result given by the algorithm.
 The shape resembles the optimizer given in \cite{oudetCW} and the value of the functional is slightly improved.
-In the computations we used $2000$ points for the discrete convexity condition and $1000$ pairs of opposite diametral points for computing the discrete diameter conditions.
+In the computations $M_c=2000$ points are used for the discrete convexity condition and $M_d=1000$ pairs of opposite diametral points for computing the discrete diameter inequalities.
 We used $250$ spherical harmonics in the decomposition of the support function.
-The computation of the area was done explicitly starting from the spherical harmonics coefficients, as shown in Section \ref{sec:dim3}.
-The minimal area obtained with our algorithm is $2.9154$ which is slightly lower than $2.9249$, the value of the minimal area in the result presented by Oudet in \cite{oudetCW}.
+The computation of the area is explicit in terms of the spherical harmonics coefficients, as shown in \eqref{eq:area3D}.
+The minimal area obtained with our algorithm is $2.9154$ which is slightly smaller than $2.9249$, the value of the minimal area in the result presented in \cite{oudetCW}.